 of these a good race!.
 And use a fraction of the power too!
 Where systems like this win

 is the "width" instead of the "speed".They have impressive interfaces, and fast discs, loads

 of processors each able to do seperate tasks, also DMA and cache all over the place.

 On top of all that, they run what is probably the best OS in the world UNIX (solaris).

-I started my (desk-top) computer life with 8080 and Z80 processors running cp/m, and briefly played with
+I started my (desk-top) computer life with 8080 and Z80 processors running FLP80-dos, and cp/m, and also with

 mp/m, cpm86, concurrent dos, isis, and rt11 before going to ms/dos.
 Even when I had my first PC running